OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   **Flash Cookies** (also called Local Shared Objects or "LSOs") are similar to cookies, except that they can store more complex data.
 They are used to remember your settings, preferences and usage, interactive gaming, and other similar services.
 ' + '*   **Web beacons** are small graphic images on a Web page or in an e-mail.
 They can be used for things like recording the pages and advertisements that users click on, or tracking how well an e-mail marketing campaign performs.
 ' + '*   A **widget** is a small program or application that can be embedded in a web page.
 It can provide real-time information, such as stock quotes or weather reports.
 Widgets are often provided by a third party and allow them to collect data about users viewing that page.
 ' + '*   A **server log** records your web activity by your computer or device and plays a key role in improving web page performance and introducing new features.
 For example, it may record which search terms you’ve entered, or the links you’ve clicked on.
-It may also record your browser information, such as your IP address, device type, how long you spend on a Web page, and your browser\\'s cookies.
+It may also record your browser information, such as your IP address, device type, how long you spend on a Web page, and your browser's cookies.
-' + '*   Some websites have “**social network or other third-party plug-ins.**” These plug-ins may provide information back to those sites, even if you don\\'t click on or interact with the plug-in.
+' + '*   Some websites have “**social network or other third-party plug-ins.**” These plug-ins may provide information back to those sites, even if you don't click on or interact with the plug-in.
 It may also apply even if you don’t have an account with them.
 Social networks or third parties may use an identifier when transmitting from your browser.
 This might include information about your browser type, operating system, device type, IP address and the URL of the web page where the plug-in appears.
 If you use social networking tools or sites, we recommend you take a moment to familiarize yourself with their privacy disclosures.
 ' + '

 ' + 'Managing Cookies' + '